knightron0/tvm-gnn-costmodel/README.md

 ### Evals
 Contains direct evaluation scripts on the test dataset. `train_xgboost.py` extracts features from workloads included in the training dataset and uses them to train an XGBoost model. `eval_xgb.py` and `eval_gcn.py` run the corresponding models through the test set.

+### Infra
+Contains the RPC server launcher for multi-gpu measurement during autoscheduling, and the slurm batch script to preprocess the dataset.